 3pm – 5pm

-Return to the pub to gather our thoughts and examine further the day in a ‘Community of Philosophical Enquiry’.
+Return to the village to gather our thoughts and examine the day further in a ‘Community of Philosophical Enquiry’.

 Consider this scene, which we came across during a recent Philosophy Walk.
 Rather than passing by, we shared our reactions to what we had seen.
 Our discussion grew into an exploration of the role myths played in shaping our lives and the extent to which they inform the decisions we make.
 In thinking together we were able to examine, safely, and in a caring way, often deeply held beliefs and the rationale behind them.

 MARK REID is the author of 17 walking guidebooks including ‘The Inn Way’ series.
 He is a qualified Walking Group Leader, Hill & Moorland Leader and Mountain Leader, and has an unrivalled knowledge of the history and geography of the North of England.
 Mark has a BA (Hons) Geography degree from the University of Lancaster and is a Fellow of the Royal Geographical Society (FRGS).
 Mark Reid has walked over 21,000 miles of footpaths over the past 23 years, and has taken over 11,500 people out walking in the countryside.
 Mark has appeared on ITV YORKSHIRE on the TV walks series ‘A Breath of Fresh Air’ along with ITV weatherman Jon Mitchell, as well as ITV1’s The Dales.

 EXPERIENCE, FITNESS & INFORMATION

 - No previous hill-walking experience is required as full guidance will be given.